pwilmart/precursor_mass_corrections/README.md

 The overall fraction of PSMs associated with the M1 peak is 22% across the 3 charge states.
 This represents kind of an upper limit on how much a parent ion correction algorithm could gain due to monoisotopic mass miss-calls.
 Note that I did not try a 2.5 Da search to see if the M2 triggers are appreciable.
 One would expect them to be significantly reduced compared to M1 triggers (maybe a few percent).

 Narrow windows around the two peak regions (for each charge state) were set and three collections of conditioned histograms generated for the 0-Da peak, the 1-Da peak(s), and any deltamasses outside of these two windows.
-Here are the score distributions for the 0-Da and 1-Da unmodified peptides (the oxidized methionine distributions are similar but have fewer counts and are not shown).
+Here are the score distributions for the 0-Da and 1-Da unmodified peptides (the oxidized methionine distributions are similar but have fewer counts and are not shown here [they are shown at the bottom of this file]).

 ![main scores](images/yeast/main_score_distributions.png)

-Again, the decoy distribution is in read and the two-distribution target matches in blue.
+Again, the decoy distribution is in red and the two-distribution target matches are in blue.
 The dotted lines are the 1% FDR threshold locations.
 The 50 PPM search results are on the left.
 The two 1.25 Da results are on the right.
 We do not have any 1-Da peaks in the 50-PPM search, just the 0-Da peak.
 In the 1.25 Da search, we have both deltamass regions.
-We see that the relative noise level is higher for the 1-Da region compared to the 0-Da region for the 1.25 Da search.
+We see that the relative noise level is higher for the 1-Da region compared to the 0-Da region in the 1.25 Da search.

 This is where counting identified PSMs as an indirect way to evaluate parent ion mass corrections rears its ugly head.
-I talk about how FDR control and overlap between the two distributions and their relative magnitudes are all intertwined like the computer cables under your desk in [this repository](https://github.com/pwilmart/score_distributions_FDR).
+I talk about how FDR control, overlap between the two distributions, and their relative magnitudes are all intertwined like the computer cables under your desk in [this repository](https://github.com/pwilmart/score_distributions_FDR).
 If you have not looked at that, you might want to give it a quick skim before reading on.
 The 50 PPM score distributions have larger red distributions than the 0-Da histograms for the 1.25 Da search.
 The score threshold have to be increased (they are near 3.0) and correct ID recovery decreases some.
 We also have all of the M1 triggers that we can ID in the 1.25 Da search that are excluded in the basic 50 PPM search.

 We also have some peptide IDs where we did not have a deltamass around 0-Da or 1-Da.